 Back on Earth — Future Allies Meet

 Kevin was wide awake the moment his eyes opened.
-He had heard the sound of large waves pounding ashore all through the night even though he lived on a small hillside garden farm several kilometers from the ocean.
+He had heard and dreamed the sound of large waves pounding ashore all night.
+He lived on a small hillside garden farm several kilometers from the ocean and only the fog horn and big waves made enough sound to reach him in the night.
 He had awakened in the gray light of dawn mixed with silver light from a waxing moon.
 Kevin listened closely to the crash of individual waves above the continuous roar of whitewater and knew from experience that the waves were huge.
 Kevin stretched and briefly thought about when his older brothers, Walker and Shawn, had taught him how to surf.
-They would jump at the chance to surf with him today but were instead way out in space.
+They would jump at the chance to surf with him today but were instead traveling somewhere way out in space.
 He thought also of his parents at the lunar science base but his mind was once again pulled to the present by the roar of big surf.
 He jumped to his feet, made his bed, stepped into blue jeans and strode excitedly into his small kitchen.

 Breakfast was simple; a large scrambled egg burrito with avocado and salsa a neighbor had given him in exchange for some oranges and tangerines.
-Kevin turned on his computer and read over his work from the previous day as he ate.
-He occasionally made notes and referred to large stacks of books and periodicals that he pushed aside to make room for his breakfast plate.
+He wondered if he could taste kiwi.
+This was the best salsa on Earth!
+He would never eat store-bought salsa again.
+The sweet peppers were the same slightly crunchy texture as the onions; they must have gone into the pot last.
+"I'll ask neighbor Garrett how to make this," he thought while turning on his computer and reaching for yesterday's notes as he ate.
+He occasionally made new notes and referred to large stacks of books and periodicals he had pushed aside to make room for his breakfast.
 After checking his email and two hours of intense morning concentration he was ready for the day.
 Birds were singing in the warm early morning sunlight.
-Kevin stretched again and enjoyed feeling his own strength as the healthy young student and hard working surfing farmer that he was.
+Kevin washed dishes and then stretched again; he was a healthy surfer student and hard working farmer and momentarily enjoyed feeling his own strength.

 “Come on, Happy,” he called to his dog.
 “This is going to be a great day.”
-He rolled up his portable computer, slid it into its protective tube and placed it in his backpack, along with the latest work he had completed on his written thesis.
-Bread, cheese and avocado went on top.
-On the way to the car he stopped to picked some tangerines and add them to his lunch.
+He rolled up his portable computer, slid it into its protective tube and put it in his backpack, along with collected notes he had jotted on paper for his written thesis.
+Bread, cheese, fresh snap peas and avocado went on top.
+On the way to the car he stopped to pick some tangerines and add them to his lunch.

 The truck had once been an experiment of his father’s.
-People had turned to watch it quietly gliding the streets before the experiment had moved into mass production and general use.
+People had turned to watch it quietly gliding the streets, before the experiment had moved into mass production and general use.
 Now the little truck was not in the least unusual.
-Although still kittle known to the outside world, almost everyone in Pacifica now had one model or another.
-Roadways of Pacifica were being planted to a low growing grass that squeezed out weeds and helped reverse global warming by removing carbon dioxide from the air and sequestering it in the soil.
+Although still little known in other countries, almost everyone in Pacifica had one model or another.
+Roadways of Pacifica were being planted to a low growing grass that squeezed out weeds and helped avert global climate collapse by removing carbon dioxide from the air and sequestering it in the soil.

-“I am going to be a social doctor for a sick world full of countries that refused to use dad’s inventions because they might limit corporate profits.”
+“I am going to be a social doctor for a sick world full of countries that refuse to use dad’s inventions because they don't add up to quick and easy high return corporate profits.”

-A small spark of a smile had crossed his dad’s face but it had been rapidly replaced by a scowl and a comment that it was probably too late and too big a job because people outside Pacifica were convinced by media propaganda to accept life-long austerity that reduced them to subsistence wage slavery working for immortal corporate monsters that are owned by ten or twelve people more wealthy than half of all humans put together.
+A small spark of a smile had crossed his father’s face but it had been rapidly replaced by a scowl and a comment that it was probably too late and too big a job because people outside Pacifica were convinced by media propaganda to accept life-long austerity and subsistence wage slavery.
+Almost everyone outside of Pacifica worked their lives away for immortal corporate monsters owned by a handful of people more wealthy than half of all humans put together.

 Kevin smiled as he pulled around a hairpin curve leaving the big canyon that was his home.
 It was always possible his younger sister, Grace, would change her college major from marine biology and continue on in physics— that might make dad happy.
 He laughed at himself for thinking his sister would rescue him.
 Meanwhile, in reality, his thesis was progressing well and the view of the shoreline frothed white with mist from huge waves beckoned.
 He, the dog, and their little truck turned down the mountain and headed for school and then surf.